Convenient, Urgent, or Emergency Care?

 The best choice for you depends on the treatment you need:

-Convenient care tackles the most minor of cases, such as ear infections and sore throats, as well as work and school physicals.
-Staffed by nurse practitioners and treating patients older than age 6.
+Convenient care tackles the most minor of cases, such as ear infections and sore throats, as well as sports physicals.
+Staffed by nurse practitioners and physician assistants, and treating patients older than age 2.

 - allergies, except severe reactions

 - ear infections

 - fever and flu-like symptoms

 - preventive care such as sports physicals and blood pressure checks

 - skin issues

 Location: Weyers Cave, Staunton, Stuarts Draft, Waynesboro